Scalingo/php-buildpack/README.md

 This buildpack also detects when the app has a node `package.json` in the app's root.
 And will install node dependencies like less for example.

+## Web concurrency

+The number of `php-fpm` workers is defined dynamically according to the size of the container you are using.

+If you want to override this value, you can define the environment variable `WEB_CONCURRENCY`

 ## Frameworks